 From this engaging content platform (the average list spurs 15% visitor engagement, voting on an average of 10 items), Ranker already provides the most relevant result for thousands of “what are the best”-type questions across all verticals.
 Additionally, these clear, granular expressions of consumer sentiment have grown into a “taste graph” (people who like X also like Y and dislike Z).

-Ranker launched in August, 2009 and has steadily grown to over 5 million monthly unique visitors.
-Ranker is VC-backed by Draper Associates, Rincon Ventures, Siemer Venture Partners, and various angels.
+Ranker launched in August, 2009 and has steadily grown to tens of millions of monthly unique visitors.
+Ranker is VC-backed by Draper Associates, Rincon Ventures, Siemer Venture Partners, Lowercase Capital, Bullpen Capital and various angels.
 The company just launched a distributed version so that 3rd party sites can add voteable lists – “listpolls” that also create meaningful content.
 Ranker was founded by Clark Benson, a serial entrepreneur with a prior internet exit (selling eCrush to Hearst in 2006, the background of which is here).